This blog may contain affiliate links. Read our disclosure policy for more info.

 Foodies will love Vancouver because there is so much amazing food to try!
 However, it can be hard to know where to even start.
-A food tour will let you in on all of the best local spots for amazing food.
+A food tour is one of the best Vancouver city tours because it will let you in on all of the top local spots for amazing food.

 When we went on a food tour in Vancouver we tried everything from sushi to poutine to ice cream (and more!)
 Our guide was a Vancouver local who had a passion for food and was excited to show us all of his favorite restaurants that took him years to discover.

 We went on our tour with Taste Vancouver Food Tours.
 Overall, we really enjoyed the tour and it was pretty cheap compared to other food tours we’ve done around the world (we personally recommend these guys.)
 We ate so much food that we were stuffed for days (well, not really – but pretty close!)

 However, there are a few different food tour companies to choose from.
 Booking online in advance is also a great idea during December which can be peak tourist times as tours have limited spaces!